LeonardoLupori/wholeBrain_PNN_analysis/README.md

 The folder contains the following notebooks:

 - **figure_S03_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S03_brainRenders.ipynb
 - **figure_S03_brainrenders.ipynb** heatmaps representing on brain coronal sections PV diffuse fluorescence and PV energy at mid-ontology resolution.
-Note: this notebook needs a conda environment with the packages listed in requirements_brainrender.txt.
 - **figure_02_mainVisualizations.ipynb** all the other plots of the figure (scatterplots, heatmaps), representing the relationship of PV diffuse staining and PV energy as well as raw data of individual animals.

 ## Figure S04